 Auto and home insurance riders

-Dan Klaras, president of Assurance insurance agency, said that if you don't own a separate commercial vehicle, you should get nonowned and hired auto liability insurance.
+Dan Klaras, president of Assurance insurance agency, said that if you don't own a separate commercial vehicle, you should get hired and non-owned auto liability insurance.
 This covers any claims against your business for incidents that occur while you or your employees are driving your car during a workday.

 Business interruption insurance

-"Any time you have a loss of income [as a small business], a couple of months could put you out of business," Klaras said.
+"Anytime you have a loss of income [as a small business], a couple of months could put you out of business," Klaras said.

 "If a small business has a website, it has exposure [and] needs to have this coverage," Klaras told Business News Daily.
 "Cybercriminals are focused on small businesses for the simple reason that they know network security is much less sophisticated.
 It's easier to get in and get the information.
 In having [cyber] coverage, you're getting ... the best practices to keep a cyber breach from happening, and that value alone is important."

 Employers are required by law to have certain types of insurance to cover their employees, but what about protection for your business if an employee sues?
 Because of the close-knit culture of most small businesses, Klaras said that many owners see their employees as friends and don't believe they'd ever sue.